irm1005-itec1005-fall-2023/template-assignment-04/README.md

 ## Screenshots for inspiration

 The following are some samples of excellent Todo List applications out there.
 You do not, and should not build these specfic designs.
-This is only being shared to illustrate what the industry is putting out there right now, and to provide some inspiration to for your own designs and features.
+This is only being shared to illustrate what the industry is putting out there right now, and to provide some inspiration for your own designs and features.

 ### Super Simple Todo List App